 20:00 around this time (unannounced) heavy rain begins.
 I must get all my rain gear back.
 I need to cover backpack and myself.
 It is getting seriously dark now.

 To protect my equipment, I remove poncho and cover my bike and stuff with it.
 Rain doesn’t matter to me, but equipment (like iPhone and camera) do not like the wet.

 I can’t really check the time.
 Everything is wet.
 Often, I do not have enough energy to climb the road on the bike.
-I walk the bike, but I should not stop.
+I walk the bike, but I would not stop.
 Only forward, no matter how slow.

 I am afraid to miss the car in the dark.
-I will heck one more time.
-To check my location, I need to stop, dive under rain cover and check my GPS location.
+I will check one more time.
+To check my location, I need to stop, dive under the rain cover and check my GPS location.
 It is 2.2 miles left.
 I figure, even if it is 20 minutes a mile, I still can make in 40 minutes now.